atasky/perl-IO-Stream-MatrixSSL/README.md

         If file with private key is encrypted, you should provide password for decrypting it in this parameter.

-# DIAGNOSTICS

-## IO::Stream::MatrixSSL::Client

-- `matrixSslReadKeys: wrong {trusted_CA}?`

-    File with trusted CA certificates can't be read.
-If you provide own file, there some problem with it.
-If you doesn't provided own file, then probably this module was installed incorrectly - there should be default file with trusted CA certificates (taken from Mozilla) installed with module.

-- `matrixSslNewSession: wrong {_ssl_session}?`

-    This error shouldn't happens, it mean there some bug in this module, or Crypt::MatrixSSL, or MatrixSSL itself.

-- `matrixSslEncodeClientHello`

-    This error shouldn't happens, it mean there some bug in this module, or Crypt::MatrixSSL, or MatrixSSL itself.

-## IO::Stream::MatrixSSL::Server

-- `{crt} and {key} required`

-    You can't create SSL server without certificate and key files.

-- `matrixSslReadKeys: wrong {crt}, {key} or {pass}?`

-    Certificate and key files you provided can't be read by MatrixSSL, or may be you used wrong password for key file.

-- `matrixSslNewSession`

-    This error shouldn't happens, it mean there some bug in this module, or Crypt::MatrixSSL, or MatrixSSL itself.

 # SUPPORT

 ## Bugs / Feature Requests